|Content & Campaigns Manager|

 There is a great social environment within the office.
-With a social and charity committee within the team, there is always ways to get involved in creative workshops, bingo nights, pub quizzes and after-work drinks!
+With a social and charity committee within the team, there are always ways to get involved in creative workshops, pub quizzes and after work drinks!

 What extracurricular activities did you undertake at university and what transferable skills did you develop through these?

 I own and run a lifestyle blog which I kept up throughout university.
 This gave me a lot of the skills that led to me gaining my current position.
 With this, I also wrote for the university's music magazine which helped build my communication through interviewing artists.
 I also had a part-time job in a local pub which definitely encouraged me to build my interpersonal and problem-solving skills.